 How to Choose the Colour Palette for your Printed Brochure

 Choosing a colour palette for your brochure is like selecting a persona for your brand and brochure.
-Like any aspect of branding, it is important to make sure the colour palette you choose represents your brand and the vision.
+Like any aspect of branding, it is important to make sure the colour theme you choose represents your brand and the vision.

-What Are Your Brand Colours?
+What Could Make Your Brand Kit?

-You will likely have to use colours that are consistent in order to help consumers recognise your brand.
-Start with the brand logo and your website/ or storefront.
 What colours do your consumers associate with your company?
 Is there a set colour palette in place for the branding?
 Brand recognition is all about consistency as well as its novelty.

-Stick to Two or Three Main Colours.
+Stick to Two or Three Colours

 In order to keep the concept interesting and to keep the branding compelling, you need to consider what the vision for the end product will look like.
 Keep it simple as simple means clean and no muddled messages.

 The principles of design means every aspect has intention.
-For example, if your brand has two colours, then choosing a third complementary colour accentuates the other two colours that consumers already associate with your brand.
+For example, if your brand has two colours, then choosing a third complementary colour accentuates the other two that consumers already associate with your brand.

 What is the Purpose of the Brochure?

 What are you hoping to convey with this piece?
 As previously mentioned, all aspects of design have intention and purpose in order to evoke the message.

 If you want to inspire hope, light blue may be a good complementary colour.
 If you are discussing finances, green may be a good option.
 Red introduces the idea of authority, blue of cleanliness and trustworthiness, and so forth.

 Don’t Overthink It.